Written by Chris Russell

 Bot: Perfect, it looks like you meet our minimum qualifications.
 A recruiter will be in touch within the next 24-48 hours to ask you some follow up questions.
 We appreciate you taking the time to apply with us!

 This simple exchange provides enough data to get the ball started with the candidate.
-From here, the candidates answers would be inserted directly into the ATS or CRM as a new “lead” and a recruiter can then follow up to request additional info or schedule an interview.
+From here, the candidates answers would be inserted directly into the ATS or CRM as a new “lead” and a recruiter can then follow up to request additional info or schedule a text interview.
 Applying via a web page is at best a chore.
 Applying via text is a friction-less process that more companies need to adapt, particularly if they have consistent hard to fill jobs.

 To be sure, the resume is still the biggest barrier when it comes to applying via text.
 There is no way to accept it other than forcing the candidate to go to a web page for uploading.
 This fact is unlikely to change anytime soon.
 But for certain jobs the text to apply functionality is already here.
 It needs only an internal champion to implement it at your organization.